vishvAsa/vedAH/meta/articles/keith/v1/CONTENTS.md

 *

-B. The sacrifice of Purușa and the origin of the world
+B. The sacrifice of Puruṣa and the origin of the world

 C. The Aryan conception of the heaven